TommyTeaVee/FakeNews/README.md

 -   Press the link or open up your browser and enter localhost:8000

+#

 **About**

 -   This projects design is based from mobile perspective
--   Fakenews was designed for YRGO WU20 "Fake News Assignment
+-   Fakenews was designed for YRGO WU20 "Fake News Assignment" _You're going to build a news feed with fake news articles._
+-   This project contains php, html, css, and a database

 Tested on Mac & Windows